|Nutrition Facts (per serving)|

 Prepare the Filling and Phyllo

-- Carefully remove the phyllo roll from the plastic sleeve.
-Most packages come in 12x18-inch sheets when opened fully.
-Using a scissor or sharp knife, cut the sheets in half to make two stacks of 9x12-inch sheets.
+Carefully remove the phyllo roll from the plastic sleeve.
+If needed, using a scissor or sharp knife to cut the sheets to make ones that measure 9x12 inches.
 To prevent drying, cover one stack with wax paper and a damp paper towel while working with the other.

 Make the Syrup

 In a medium saucepan, combine the water and the sugar and mix well.

 Add the cloves and simmer over medium-high heat for about 20 minutes.
 You want the syrup to be slightly thickened.